 Advanced Placement (AP), International Baccalaureate (IB), and general CLEP credit may be awarded.
 Credit for AP is usually awarded on the basis of scores of 3 or above, with a score of 3 often requiring a review of the test booklet.
 For general CLEP or AP credit, you must provide the University Admissions with an official report from the Educational Testing Service.

 As a transfer student, you may petition potential major credit or elective credit to satisfy courses in your major program.
 Simply contact your intended major department to determine which of these credits will apply toward your program.
-Complete a Petition to Change Original Transfer Credit Evaluation Form (PDF) and take this form to your intended major department.
+Complete a Petition to Change Original Transfer Credit Evaluation Form (PDF) [Link to Petition to Change Original Transfer Credit Evaluation Form (PDF) uploaded here] and take this form to your intended major department.

 Nontransferable Courses or Credits